MerginMaps/mobile/INSTALL.md

 - If images in feature forms are not getting loaded it's again probably problem with `QGIS_QUICK_DATA_PATH`
   - Use absolute path instead of relative path
   - Make sure it's targeting **build** directory
+- If using Visual Studio Code to configure and build the project, check the  template in the `docs` folder.

 # 9. Auto Testing